 Dress the part

 How about dressing up in costume as your favorite Halloween movie character?
 You and your children can wear Halloween costumes based on your favorite Halloween-themed movie.
 If you need ideas, check out our article on cheap and easy Halloween costumes.
 For example, it doesn’t take much more than a plain white mask to dress up like Michael Myers or a witch’s hat to dress up like Marnie from Halloweentown.

 Halloween movie night decorations

 It’s not a Halloween movie night party until you decorate for Halloween.
 For that Halloween movie-inspired aesthetic, check Facebook Marketplace or Craigslist for people giving away free movie posters or selling them inexpensively.
-You can also search AllPosters.com, Movieposters.com, or Amazon for inexpensive movie poster options, like this cute and classic Hocus Pocus poster.
+You can also search AllPosters.com, Movieposters.com, or Amazon for inexpensive movie poster options.

 String some Halloween lights, such as these cute pumpkin lights from Target or these spooky lights from Home Depot or these very pretty maple leaf lights from Amazon that you can leave up until it’s time to decorate for Christmas.

 For more decor ideas, check out our Cheap and easy Halloween decorations article.

 Before and after the movie, set the stage by playing some fun or frightening movie soundtracks like the one from Ghostbusters or the creepy classic soundtrack from the original (1978) movie Halloween.